- Isalo National Park Introduction

 We hiked through the entrance of maky canyon and made our way through the narrow gorge until we reached the waterfall at the end.

 Inside the maky canyon gorge there were crevices and nooks that emanated a surreal atmosphere.
 This was a result of the turquoise water and high cliffs surrounding us on all sides.

-Spending the day in the park made a great adventure in our opinion.
-Additionally, the Isalo National Park animals created some great photo opportunities and likewise for maky canyon.
+Spending the day at Isalo made a great adventure in our opinion.
+Additionally, the Isalo National Park animals created some great photo opportunities and likewise for Maky Canyon.
 However, the day was not yet over.
 We left the park and now returned to our lodge.

 We stayed at Isalo Rock Lodge and the landscape in the surrounding area is very photogenic.
 Therefore, because the sun was going down we decided to visit some of the nearby vantage points for a few sunset photos.